neicnordic/sda-deploy-init/README.md

   Local EGA deployment script.

 Options:
   --config            Flag for generating configuration if does not exist, or
                       generating a new one.
+  --config-path TEXT  Specify configuration directory.
   --deploy            Deploying the configuration secrets and pods.
   --ns TEXT           Deployment namespace, defaults to "testing".
   --cega-mq TEXT      CEGA MQ IP, for fake default "cega-mq".
   --cega-pwd TEXT     CEGA MQ Password, for fake CEGA MQ it is set up with a
                       default.
   --cega-api TEXT     CEGA User endpoint, default http://cega-
                       users.testing:8001/user/.
   --key-pass TEXT     CEGA Users RSA key password.
   --fake-cega         Deploy fake CEGA.
   --help              Show this message and exit.
 ```

 ### Deployment from YAML files